 - EasyPress Mat (or folded towel)

-- This material weeds the same as regular HTV.
+This material weeds the same as regular HTV.
 One thing to note is that some of the fuzz will stay on the sticky portion of the liner.
-So, the liner will not be as sticky once you have your design weeded.
+So, the liner will not be as sticky once you have weeded out your design.

 Your shirt is now ready to wear!
 Want to add something special?
 Read on to see how to add sublimation on top of the flocked heat transfer vinyl.